 Maramures is also home to some of the most famous craftsmen in Romania: Daniel Les, a potter from Baia Sprie, Toader Barsan, a woodcarver from Barsana and Gheorghe Opris, an artisan and excellent story-teller from the village of Sarbi.

 What better time than Christmas to bring to life long-kept traditions?
 Especially in Maramures, this is a time of joy and celebration.
-Wooden houses are beautifully decorated, delicious food is prepared and carolers dress up in traditional costumes and visit every house in the village.
+The festivities start on December 20th, known as Ignat day, when people from rural areas kill the pig whose meat is later eased for cooking the Christmas meal.
+In the next days, wooden houses are beautifully decorated, delicious food is prepared and carolers dress up in traditional costumes and visit every house in the village.
 In exchange of their performance, they receive gifts, such as nuts, apples and home-baked goodies.

 An excellent way to witness the Christmas traditions from Maramures is to attend the Festival of Customs and Traditions from Sighetul Marmatiei.
 Or you can take part in our Winter Photo Tour of Romania during Christmas and New Year’s Eve.